NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 # EA Mental Health Survey: Results and Analysis.

 Epistemic status: I am confident in everything I say.
-Conscious of the limitations of the data, I would really like for this to be replicated by the Annual EA Survey organized by Rethink Charity.
+Conscious of the limitations of the data, and conscious that our estimates are full of noise, I would really like for this to be replicated by the Annual EA Survey organized by Rethink Charity.

 Credit: Danica Willbanks created and carried out the survey, with the help of several EA Spain members, including myself.
 The analysis which follows is mine, with some suggestions on which regressions to run by Danica.